 The Best Bike Stores in Toronto

-Here are the best bike shops in Toronto.
+These are the best bike stores in Toronto.

 With a flagship in Bloordale Village and other locations in the Annex and at the Brick Works, Sweet Pete's caters to both commuters and hobbyist riders with a service-driven approach.
-Not the place to buy super expensive or low-end bikes, the 4000 square foot space is stocked solidly in the mid-range, with plenty of options in the $650-$750 zone.
+Not the place to buy super expensive or low-end bikes, the shops are stocked solidly in the mid-range, with plenty of options in the $650-$850 zone.
 Primary bike brands include Trek, Giant, Kona and Opus.
 There's also a wide selection of helmets, locks, fenders/racks, and clothing.
 More »

-This Kensignton Market staple is a bike store operated by bike lovers, and it shows.
+Bikes on Wheels boasts locations in Kensington Market and on Dundas West.
 In addition to its focus on the utility cyclist market with slick fixed gear and sturdy commuter bikes, there's also a selection of mid to upper end mountain and road bikes as well.
-Excellent service and a pretension-free atmosphere make the store, which has now opened a Queen Street location, an inviting place to talk and shop for bikes and accessories.
+Excellent service and a pretension-free atmosphere make both locations inviting places to talk and shop for bikes and accessories.
 More »

 Broadway Cycle is one of those bike stores that does it all.
 Far from a bad thing, the ample stock and friendly staff mean that one could potentially stick with this store for all of his or her cycling needs, something that's actually become rare these days.
-One of the city's biggest suppliers of Specialized products (including the Roll urban line), the shop also carries Marin, Raleigh and Electra bikes.
+One of the city's biggest suppliers of Specialized products, the shop also carries Marin, Raleigh and Electra bikes.
 More »

 La Bicicletta is one of Toronto's longest standing high end bike shops.
 The sprawling showroom on Castlefield is filled with the finest that Specialized has to offer as well as harder-to-find brands like Pinarello and Merckx.
-Do not enter this place if you have money to burn, because you'll find a way to do it.
 In addition to the bikes themselves, the shop has one of the best stocked clothing sections, complete with a full line-up from Assos and and Rapha.
 Bonus points for a comprehensive website.
 More »